josephbak/question_answering_system/README.md

-Here's a `README.md` file template for your Question Answering (QA) system using NLTK and TF-IDF:

----

 # Question Answering System Using NLTK and TF-IDF

 This project is a simple **Question Answering (QA) System** built using **Python**, **NLTK** for text preprocessing, and **TF-IDF** (Term Frequency-Inverse Document Frequency) for text vectorization.
 This system answers factual questions by finding the most relevant response from a set of documents based on similarity scoring.